Dacians and Sarmatians: Reliefs on Trajan’s Column celebrating subjugation (early second century CE)

 As a monument celebrating Trajan’s Roman military superiority and expansionism at the expense of the “barbarian”, the reliefs on this monument detail the various ways in which Roman triumph and Dacian (or other “barbarian”) defeat were – in imperial propaganda – considered inevitable (despite formidable, “spirited” opponents).
 The Dacians had been a very significant power to the north (in the area of the Istros / Danube, just west of the Black Sea) whose subjugation had been on the top of the list at least since Domitian’s reign in the 90s CE.
 So Trajan’s parading of supposed success is not unexpected.
 Dacians and other barbarians are stereotyped consistently as a contrast to the clearly recognizable Roman soldiers with their helmets and oval shields.
 Primarily this consists in portraying Dacians as fierce, wild-haired and bearded figures usually dressed in long tunics (and using bows and arrows) whose military disorganization contrasts to the supposedly organized imperial regime.
 The ethnographic assumption of northerners’ high “spirit” and courage (due to their cold environment) is further underlined by the portrayal of the Dacian king Decebalus (by the tree) courageously committing suicide rather than accepting Roman domination.

-For further information and detailed photos scene-by-scene, go to the excellent website of Professor Roger B. Ulrich at this link.
+For further information and detailed photos scene-by-scene (the Cichorius plates), go to the excellent website of Professor Roger B. Ulrich at this link.

 Source of images: Photos by Prof. Steven Zucker (CC BY-NC-SA 2.0; cropped for closeups by Harland), except the final photo of the overall column by Harland.
 Bartoli drawings from Pietro Santo Bartoli, Colonna Traiana eretta dal Senato, e popolo romano all’imperatore Traiano Augusto nel suo foro in Roma (Rome: Giacomo de Rossi, 1672) (link).
 Etching of entire column from Giovanni Battista Piranesi, Trofeo o sia magnifica colonna coclide di marmo composta di grossi macigni ove si veggono scopite le due guerre daciche fatte da Traiano (Rome: Publisher not stated, 1774-79) (link).